TO REPORT AN EMERGENCY: DIAL 9-1-1

 Prior to 1933, cities were not authorized to provide fire protection outside of city limits; therefore, there was little or no fire protection.
 In the 1930s, the Oregon Legislature authorized the formation of Rural Fire Protection Districts to provide services in unincorporated areas.
 The unprotected gaps were called Fire Management Zones and were served by counties.
 The commissioners formed Clackamas Fire District #54 in the area surrounding Oregon City.

-In 2014, both Boards of Directors from Clackamas Fire District #1 and Boring Fire District #59 unanimously approved a five-year contract for services to provide fire protection, fire prevention and emergency medical services to citizens of Boring Fire District #59.
+In 2014, both Boards of Directors from Clackamas Fire District #1 and Boring Fire District #59 unanimously approved a five-year contract for service to provide fire protection, fire prevention, and emergency medical services to the citizens of Boring Fire District #59.

 history06